-Note that with the given HG magnetic field models, there remain some unknown parameters related to the position of the GRB in HG, which would affect the path of the photons \cite{Troitsky:2023uwu}.
+Note that despite the existing HG magnetic field models, there remain some unknown parameters related to the position of the GRB in the HG, which impact the paths of photons\cite{Troitsky:2023uwu}.
 Two crucial uncertainties are highlighted here.
-Firstly, while the projected distance from the GRB to the HG center can be derived from the HST observations, while the location of GRB 221009A in the HG along the line of sight remains ambiguous.
+Firstly, while the projected distance from the GRB to the HG center can be derived from the HST observations, the precise location of GRB 221009A within the HG along the line of sight remains ambiguous.
 To account for this, the position of GRB 221009A along the line of sight is characterized by a free parameter $y_0$.
-Here, $y_0$ denotes the distance from the GRB to the plane containing the HG center, which is perpendicular to the line of sight, as a free parameter.
-Secondly, in realistic galactic magnetic field models, the absence of axial symmetry makes it impossible to determine the value of $\theta_0$, which represents the zero point of $\theta$ relative to the direction perpendicular to the line of sight.
-This parameter is also taken as a free parameter in Model 2 and Model 3.
+Here, $y_0$ denotes the distance from the GRB to the plane $\mathcal{P}$ containing the HG center, which is perpendicular to the line of sight.
+Secondly, given models characterized by a polar angle $\theta$, the orientation of the polar axis in the disk plane of the HG is uncertain.
+We define $\theta_0$ as the angle between the polar axis and the plane $\mathcal{P}$.
+This parameter $\theta_0$ is also treated as a free parameter in Model 2 and Model 3.
 These free parameters are essential for accurately determining the position of the GRB and for ascertaining the specific photon trajectory within the HG.

-In this study, we do not consider the ALP-photon oscillation in the GRB jet and extragalactic space due to the possibly negligible contributions in these regions.
-The detailed discussions on these contributions can be found in Ref.~\cite{Galanti:2022pbg,Galanti:2022xok}.
+In this study, we do not consider the ALP-photon oscillation in the GRB jet or extragalactic space, as their contributions in these regions are likely to be negligible.
+Comprehensive discussions on these contributions can be found in Ref.~\cite{Galanti:2022pbg,Galanti:2022xok}.
 The oscillation effect in the Milky Way is taken into account here.
-The magnetic field of the Milky Way can be characterized by a regular component and a small-scale turbulent component.
-In this study, we focus on the regular component and neglect the turbulent component due to its small coherent length.
-For the regular component of the galactic magnetic field, we adopt the model described in Ref.~\cite{Jansson:2012rt}.
-Additionally, we use the NE2001 model to characterize the electron density distribution of the Milky Way is taken to be the NE2001 model \cite{Cordes:2002wz} and extend its application to the HG.
+The magnetic field of the Milky Way can be characterized by a regular component with a small-scale turbulent component.
+In this study, we focus on the regular component and neglect the turbulent component due to its limited coherent length.
+For the regular component of the galactic magnetic field, we adopt the model outlined in Ref.~\cite{Jansson:2012rt}.
+Additionally, we use the NE2001 model to characterize the electron density distribution of the Milky Way \cite{Cordes:2002wz} and extend its application to the HG.